 - 7. Try dropping one of the maple seeds in the same way.
 How does it look when it falls?
-How similar or different are the maple seed and paper spinner flights? - 8.
-Now let's try making some changes to your paper spinners, see how their flights change, and compare to the maple seed.
+How similar or different are the maple seed and paper spinner flights? - Now let's try making some changes to your paper spinners, see how their flights change, and compare to the maple seed.
 You can try adding a paperclip (or two) to the spinner, or trim the wings to a different shape.
 How else could you change the spinner?
 Describe the changes here:

 Flyer 1:

-- Flyer 2:
+Flyer 2:

-tyei 2

-=lyer 3:
+Flyer 3: